kobzaond/e2e_transformer_nlg/README.md

 According to the automatic metrics considered in the E2E challenge

 ## Generating outputs:
-This repo contains two scripts for output generation, each for T5 or GPT2
+This repo contains two scripts for output generation, each for T5 or GPT2.
+Both scripts use beam search

 ## Usage:
 ```